wslutilities/documentation/faq.md

 ## What is WSL?

 WSL is short for "Windows Subsystem for Linux", which is a Linux Subsystem from Windows 10.
 WSL provides developers with a familiar Bash shell and Linux environment in which you can run most Linux command-line tools, directly on Windows, UNMODIFIED, without needing an entire Linux virtual machine.
-Currently we have Bash On Ubuntu On Windows 10(Legacy), Ubuntu, OpenSUSE and SUSE Linux Enterprise Server, and more distros such as Fedora will be coming in the future.

 ## Why deprecating `wslupath`?

-WSL now have a better wsl path conversion tool wslpath provided by Microsoft that is builtin for all distros. `wslupath` is still here for compatibility.
+WSL now have a better wsl path conversion tool `wslpath` provided by Microsoft that is builtin for all distros. `wslupath` is still here for compatibility.

 ## When pinned in the taskbar, why the shortcut created by `wslusc` will have 2 icons?